Andrei0872/my-dev-notes/articles/exploring-httpclientmodule.md

 <img src="../screenshots/articles/exploring-httpclientmodule/img1.png" style="text-align: center;">

-By clicking on the _anonymous function_ from `clint.ts`, you are now in the `HttpClient` class, which is the one you usually inject in your services.
+By clicking on the _anonymous function_ from `client.ts`, you are now in the `HttpClient` class, which is the one you usually inject in your services.

 As you might have expected, this class comprises the methods for the well-known HTTP verbs.